Real Time ACH Funding Configuration

 Overview

-Glide supports a special configuration where certificate funding is completed via a real-time share-to-share transfer (via the core's API), instead of leveraging the credit transaction on a NACHA file to move money into a members share.
+Glide supports a special configuration where account funding is completed via a real-time share-to-share transfer (via the core's API), instead of leveraging the credit transaction on a NACHA file to move money into a member's account.

-In this configuration, no ACH credit ever posts to the member’s share or certificate.
+In this configuration, no ACH credit ever posts to the member's share, savings, checking, or certificate.
 The member-facing funding is fully handled by the core transfer at approval time.
 This configuration is off by default.

 Why This Configuration Exists

-There are two primary reasons why your FI may opt to turn this configuration on:
+There are three primary reasons why your FI may opt to turn this configuration on:

 1. Some cores do not allow inbound ACH credits into certificate accounts.
 When ACH credits attempt to post to certificates, they generate ACH exceptions that require manual resolution.

-2. You'd like your members to start earning interest on the CD as soon as the approval happens, rather than wait for the ACH funding to land.
+2. You'd like your members to start earning interest as soon as the approval happens, rather than wait for the ACH funding to land (where applicable to the product).

 High-Level Flow Summary